Honors Capstone Project

 Magazines used to give emerging writers a place to make a name for themselves and for established writers to test-drive new stories or novel ideas.
 My paper examines how the American reader has changed since the rise of television, and how the role of the American magazine has had to adapt.

 Ketchiff, Mirel, "From Page to Screen: Television and the Decline of Fiction in Magazines" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 486.

 Creative Commons License